Electrical Panel Upgrade Checking

-Regular checks on the electric panel are very important.
-If you live in older homes and add electric gadgets to your house, then it is strongly advised to check your electric panel.
-Your current circuit breaker may not be catering to your electric needs quite efficiently.
-The old electric panels may not be safe and may pose a risk of electric fires also.
-As the need for electric gadgets is increasing exponentially in today’s generation, it is strictly suggested that the maintenance of electric panels should be a part of your routine.
+Regular checks on the electrical panel are very important.
+If you live in older homes and add electrical gadgets to your house, then it is strongly advised to check your electrical panel.
+Your current circuit breaker may not be catering to your electrical needs quite efficiently.
+The old electrical panels may not be safe and may pose a risk of electric fires also.
+As the need for electrical gadgets is increasing exponentially in today’s generation, it is strictly suggested that the maintenance of electric panels should be a part of your routine.
 Moreover, sometimes electric panels may even need a replacement or up-gradation.

 It is a thumb rule, to replace electric panels after every 25-40 years.
 Sometimes we miss common signs that indicate that the electric panels need an urgent replacement!
 If you ever see flickering light bulbs, experience shocks when you touch a small appliance or sense warmth around the electric panel.
 Then, my friend, you should immediately check the panel.

 Cost to upgrade Electrical Panel

 The cost to upgrade your electrical panel may vary from 500$ to 4000$.
 This could not be done by yourself, so the cost to hire an electrician also has to be considered.
 This may vary from 50$ to 100$ per hour.
 A person may have to incur an expense of almost 200$ to 2000$ to complete the whole up-gradation process.
 On average, it requires almost 4 to 8 hours to upgrade an electrical panel.
 This time average does not include the time taken to rewire or install new wires.